junxit/us-congress-bills-110/metadata.md

 - 2007-10-04 — Introduced in Senate
 - 2007-10-04 — Read twice and referred to the Committee on Environment and Public Works.
+- 2008-02-06 — Committee on Environment and Public Works.
+Ordered to be reported without amendment favorably.
+- 2008-02-28 — Committee on Environment and Public Works.
+Reported by Senator Boxer without amendment.
+With written report No. 110-266.
+- 2008-02-28 — Committee on Environment and Public Works.
+Reported by Senator Boxer without amendment.
+With written report No. 110-266.
+- 2008-02-28 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 585.